Leigh “Li’l Queenie” Harris

 Our dear friend, musical warrior is fighting cancer at her home in

-Thanks to the superhuman efforts of our old and comrade, Lenny Zenith,
+Thanks to the superhuman efforts of our old friend and musical comrade, Lenny Zenith,

 Mastering engineer Mike Hogan, and all involved musicians, Leigh’s last recording, “Purple Heart”, submerged in the Hurricane Katrina floods has been resurrected, and is being released.
 The record features brilliant performances from Leigh and a stellar cast of NOLA musicians.
-All proceeds go directly to her.
+All proceeds go directly to her relief fund

 Please show your support for our musical icon and treasure.